kamyabnazari/customer-service-classifier-ai/README.md

 - Adjusts the LLM using specific dataset segments to increase the precision of model predictions.
 - Uses standardized machine learning metrics to objectively assess prototype performance.
 - Assesses the cost-effectiveness of the employed techniques.
-- Used Models are OpenAIs GPT-3.5 Turbo, GPT-4 Turbo, GPT-4o
+- Used Models are OpenAIs GPT-3.5 Turbo.

 ## Objective: